Does VW’s spacious family-friendly EV, the ID.5, have enough to rival the slightly smaller ID.4?

 The ID.5 was a very enjoyable drive.
 While it can be hard to distinguish between different electric cars, it was noticeable how smooth the ID.5 was on the move.

-Our test drive route includes some less-than-ideal UK road surfaces and it took it all in its stride.
+Our test drive route included some less-than-ideal UK road surfaces and it took it all in its stride.
 It tackled the bumpier surfaces with no fuss whatsoever and was unfazed as we ventured off the beaten track.

-You have all the smooth, instant acceleration that we know and love from EVs, and with over 200PS, you’ve got plenty of power for motorway overtakes where required.
+You have all the smooth, instant acceleration that we know and love from EVs, and - with over 200PS - you’ve got plenty of power for motorway overtakes where required.

 It’s a car of decent length, but it handled nicely and didn’t feel overwhelming to drive either, especially as we travelled through the tighter urban roads.